aquintan/Chatroom/README.md

 ## Deployment

 To deploy the application you can do one of the following:
-1. Start command line and  execute StartAll.bat.
+* Start command line and  execute StartAll.bat.
 This script will start the 3 Hosts (IdentityServer, MVC app and Stock API)

+-- or --

-2. In Visual studio, set the solution to start multiple project and select: IdentityServerAspNetIdentity, Chatroom.App and Chatroom.Bot
+* In Visual studio, set the solution to start multiple project and select: IdentityServerAspNetIdentity, Chatroom.App and Chatroom.Bot

 ## Technologies and frameworks